ResearchComputing/Anaconda_Tutorial_Fall_2019/README.md

 ## Using the CURC Anaconda environment

-Follow these steps from a Research Computing terminal session.
+Follow these steps from a Research Computing terminal session (on a Summit _scompile_ or _compute_ node, or a Blanca _compute_ node).

-#### Before you use conda for the first time:
+### Before you use conda for the first time:

-##### Modify your ~/.condarc file so that packages are downloaded to your _/projects_ directory
+#### Modify your ~/.condarc file so that packages are downloaded to your _/projects_ directory

 Your _/home/$USER_ directory (also denoted with "_~_") is small -- only 2 GB.
 By default, conda downloads packages to your home directory when creating a new environment, and it will quickly become full.
 The steps here modify the conda configration file, called _~/.condarc_, to change the default location of _pkgs_dirs_ so that the packages are downloaed to your (much bigger) _/projects_ directory.
+Additionally, we will specify the location of _envs_dirs_ so that your custom environments are also installed in your _/projects_ directory.

 Open your _~/.condarc_ file in your favorite text editor (e.g., nano):
 _(note: this file may not exist yet -- if not, just create a new file with this name)_